• Sat. Dec 20th, 2025

 A DIVIDED ISLAND

-The events of the summer of 1974 were still fresh in everyone’s minds.
-A Greek-inspired coup d’état led to a Turkish invasion and then occupation of the northern part of the island.
-These actions had displaced thousands of people on both sides of the de facto ‘green line’.
-The two main Cypriot communities remained separated and the feeling at the time was that President Carter’s new administration would bring about a viable and fair solution to the then two and a half year old Cyprus problem.
+The events of the summer of 1974 were still fresh in everyone’s minds at the time.
+A Greek-inspired coup d’état that began on July 15th had led to a military intervention by Turkey on July 20th.
+This resulted in the invasion and then subsequent occupation of the northern part of the island.
+Thousands of people on both sides of the new de facto ‘green line’ were then displaced after the two main Cypriot communities were separated.
+Greek Cypriots in the north were expelled to the south, whilst Turkish Cypriots in the south were offered several incentives to repatriate to the north.
+It was thought at the time that President Carter’s new administration would bring about the end of this seperation and find a viable and fair solution to the then two and a half year old Cyprus problem.

 WAS AMERICA CULPABLE?

-Greek Cypriots noted the 1974 American administration’s inactive response to Turkey’s military campaign after the island’s separation.
-President Ford and his Secretary of State, Henry Kissinger, were also viewed by most as partly culpable for the tragic events that took place.
-Jimmy Carter, on the other hand, represented a change and the best man in charge to find a solution.
-Before he had become president, he often expressed a constructive attitude towards resolving the Cyprus problem.
-He also made several statements about displaced persons during his election campaign.
-This gave new hope to thousands of displaced people living in Cyprus at the time.
+The inaction of President Ford, along with his Secretary of State, Henry Kissinger, were also viewed by most as partly culpable for the continued separation thereafter.
+JIMMY CARTER, on the other hand, represented a much-needed change.
+Greek Cypriots believed that he was the best man in charge to find a solution that would accommodate both sides.
+This was enforced by the fact that President Carter had often expressed a constructive attitude towards resolving the Cyprus problem before he became president.
+He also made several statements about returning displaced people during his election campaign.
+This gave new hope to the thousands of displaced people living in Cyprus at the time.

 A TURNING POINT IN RELATIONS

-Archbishop Makarios III also openly expressed hope that Carter’s new appointment would mark a turning point in relations between Cyprus and the United States.
-He openly expressed hope that new negotiations would lead to a fair solution to the ongoing Cyprus problem and opened channels of communication almost immediately.
-In response, they almost immediately set out mandates that offered an acceptable solution to the Cyprus problem.
+The then-president of the Republic of Cyprus, ARCHBISHOP MAKARIOS III, also openly expressed a renewed hope at the time.
+He firmly believed that Carter’s new administration would mark a turning point in relations between Cyprus and the United States.
+The Archbishop openly expressed hope that new negotiations would lead to a fair and just solution to the ongoing Cyprus problem.
+As a result, he immediately opened channels of communication with the new American regime.
+He set out mandates that offered an acceptable solution to the Cyprus problem.
+This helped to prompt President Carter’s new administration into almost immediate action.

 A NEW PLAN

-President Carter appointed a special envoy to Cyprus in the form of Clark Clifford, who worked closely with delegates from both the United Kingdom and Canada.
-This resulted in a new plan to resolve the Cyprus problem, which was submitted in 1978.
-The plan that would become known as the Anglo-American-Canadian plan was largely based on the 1977 High-Level Agreement reached between Archbishop Makarios III and Rauf Denktash, the Turkish Cypriot representative at the time.
+President Carter went on to appoint a special envoy to Cyprus.
+This came in the form of Clark Clifford.
+He would go on to work closely with delegates from both the United Kingdom and Canada.
+This resulted in a new plan to resolve the Cyprus problem.
+The new plan, which would become known as the Anglo-American-Canadian accord, was submitted in 1978.
+It was largely based on the 1977 High-Level Agreement reached between Archbishop Makarios III and Rauf Denktash, who was the Turkish Cypriot representative of Northern Cyprus at the time.

 THE ANGLO-AMERICAN-CANADIAN PLAN

-This plan stipulated the creation of a bizonal, bi-communal federation in Cyprus.
-The plan facilitated the withdrawal of most of the Turkish troops stationed on the island at the time, and the reopening and subsequent restoration of the City of Famagusta.
-The agreement also foresaw and provided for the return of land and property to both Greek and Turkish displaced Cypriots.
-The plan also provided for compensation to be paid for those who did not want to return to their former homes.
+The Anglo-American-Canadian plan stipulated the creation of a bizonal, bi-communal federation in Cyprus.
+It also facilitated the withdrawal of most of the Turkish troops stationed on the island at the time.
+It included the reopening and subsequent restoration of the City of Famagusta, and foresaw and provided for the return of land and property to both Greek and Turkish displaced Cypriots.
+The plan also allowed for compensation to be paid for those who did not want to return to their former homes.

 SHOULD THE PLAN HAVE BEEN ACCEPTED?